evan-ite/push_swap/README.md

 # Push Swap Project README

 ## Introduction
-The Push Swap project is a fundamental algorithm project that focuses on sorting a set of integer values using two stacks and a set of instructions in the Push Swap language.
+The Push Swap project is a fundamental algorithm project that focuses on sorting a set of integer values using two stacks and a set of instructions.
 The goal is to implement a sorting algorithm in C called `push_swap` that efficiently sorts the integers provided as arguments.

-## Project Overview
-Sorting algorithms play a crucial role in software development and are often encountered in various scenarios, including job interviews.
-This project offers an opportunity to delve into sorting algorithms and their complexities, enhancing one's understanding of algorithmic concepts.

-## Learning Objectives
+The main measure of effciency in this project will be number of moves performed on the stacks.

+## Algorithm in pseudocode
+- While stack a is bigger than 3
+    1. Calculate average value of stack a
+    2. Is top node of stack a below average?
+Push node to b
+    3. Is top node of stack a above average?
+Rotate a
-- Rigor in programming
+- Sort last three nodes in stack a

+- While stack b exists
-- Proficiency in C programming language
+    - For each node in stack b
-- Understanding of basic algorithms and their complexities
-- Implementation of efficient sorting algorithms
+        1. Find target node in stack a (smallest bigger value)
+        2. calculate push cost (how many moves to get both nodes on top and push)
+    - Push cheapest node in stack b to stack a

+- Rotate stack a until minimum value is on top

 ## Rules and Functionality
 ### Version 1: Rules